roberddd/PF2B/docs/support/faq.md

 ### Do I have to install the entire PlantCatalog library?

-:   No, installing the full library is not required.
+:   No, installing the full [PlantCatalog library](../plants.md#plantcatalog-library) is not required.
 If you only plan to use the [Browse via PlantFactory](../workflow/browse_via_plantfactory.md) mode, you can skip the installation entirely.
 However, if you plan to use the [Browse via Blender](../workflow/browse_via_blender.md) mode, you can install only the parts of the library you need.
 See [How can I hide PlantCatalog plants if I don’t want to install the full library?](#how-can-i-hide-plantcatalog-plants-if-i-dont-want-to-install-the-full-library) for more details.

 ---